mjordan/islandora_fetch_bags/README.md

 ; 2) a list of PIDs.
 Note that these two options are mutually exclusive.

 ; Use 'solr_query' if you want to get a list of PIDs from your Islandora instance's Solr ; index.
-The query in this example queries for objects whose namespace is 'hiv', with a ; limit of 20.
-If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to ; a ridiculously high value like 1000000. solr_query = "PID:hiv\:*?fl=PID&rows=20"
+The query in this example queries for objects whose namespace is 'foo', with a ; limit of 20.
+If you want to retrieve _all_ the PIDs possible, set the 'rows' parameter to ; a ridiculously high value like 1000000. solr_query = "PID:foo\:*?fl=PID&rows=20"

 ; Use 'pid_file' if you have a specific list of PIDs.
 The 'pid_file' setting defines ; the full path to a file listing the PIDs, one PID per row. // and # can be used to